brucefan1983/GPUMD/tools/nep_related/select_train/readme.md

 train-ran-150.in consists of random 150 structures in the train.in.
 Thr ran_sample.txt saves corresponding indexs of these strutures.
 It can be generated using: python select_train.py train.in random 150 train-ran-150.in

+P.S: Replacing train.in with test.in to process test.in

 [1]"Machine learning based interatomic potential for amorphous carbon", Phys.
 Rev. B 95, 094203